Is the world is going to get worse until Jesus returns? I often hear people claim that it is, and this claim worries me for several reasons.

 I mainly remember it involving raptures, people left behind, scary governments, and, of all things, guillotines.
 Zut alors.

-When you scare people into believing in God, you encourage them to believe out of fear—not from love.
-And since the human spirit will not endure perpetual terror, you ensure that people will eventually reject their fear-based beliefs, and then they will be left with nothing.
+That is because when you scare people into believing in God, you encourage them to believe out of fear rather than love.
+And since the human spirit will not endure perpetual terror, you ensure that people will eventually reject their fear-based beliefs.

 Photo by Zbysiu Rodak, courtesy of Unsplash

-I was lucky that I had already had a profound encounter with God’s love before I saw this silly rapture evangelical horror movie, and I didn’t associate it all with the God I had experienced personally.
-In fact, the movie confused me, and I both did and did not understand why my church was showing it.
+I was lucky that I had already had a profound encounter with God’s love before I saw this silly rapture evangelical horror movie.
+And I didn’t associate it all with the God I had experienced personally.
+In fact, the movie confused me.
+I both did and did not understand why my church was showing it.

 This isn’t the only confusing run-in I had with eschatology.